wso2/docs-open-banking/en/docs/about/open-banking-requirements.md

 ## How WSO2 Open Banking Accelerator delivers open banking requirements

-1. **API consumer Onboarding** - API consumer onboarding is the process of verifying an API consumer when they register with a bank to provide services to customers.
+1. **API Consumer Onboarding** - API consumer onboarding is the process of verifying an API consumer when they register with a bank to provide services to customers.
 It is important since the API consumer has access to the customer's financial information via their applications.
 The solution provides dynamic client registration for API consumers.